 Recovering Prairie Futures: Midwestern Innovation and Inter-disciplinary Digital Developments

-For as varied and diverse as innovation developments have been in the Midwest — with the region hosting the first computing-centered industrial district prior to the rise of Silicon Valley -- existing literature in the social and historical studies of technology has placed relatively little emphasis on the region.
-This IPRH Research Cluster grant proposal offers a cross-disciplinary exploration into the Midwest's layered innovation histories that have often been overshadowed by innovation narratives focused on dominant regions and centers of computing (whether academic sites like MIT or Stanford, or regions like Silicon Valley and Massachusetts' Route 128).
-This research collaboration adopts a distinct approach to innovation studies by looking elsewhere other than dominant engineering centers, to shed light on inter-disciplinary digital developments in the Midwest — from precision agriculture and rural big data processing, to educational and public computing, and electro-acoustic design –that necessarily bridged expertise from social sciences, natural sciences, engineering, and humanities; and that have frequently been overlooked, even as they have played roles in reshaping disciplinary imaginaries, global markets, and ecologies.
-We propose a strategy to develop a means to extend the research and pedagogical resources – both emerging and already existing – that can help support the greater visibility of such local, multidisciplinary histories around collaborative innovation.
+For as varied and diverse as innovation developments have been in the Midwest — with the region hosting the first computing-centered industrial district prior to the rise of Silicon Valley — existing literature in the social and historical studies of technology has placed little emphasis on the region.
+This proposal requests a continuation of the Prairie Futures IRPH’s cross-disciplinary exploration into Midwestern innovation histories that are often overshadowed by those focused on dominant “centers” of computing (whether academic sites like MIT or Stanford, or regions like Silicon Valley).
+Our cluster has looked elsewhere other than dominant engineering centers, to shed light on inter-disciplinary digital developments in the Midwest — from educational and public computing to electro-acoustic and accessibility design –that bridged expertise from across social sciences, natural sciences, engineering, and humanities; and that can be overlooked, even when playing key roles in reshaping disciplinary imaginaries, global markets, and user practices.